Caterina Bosetti: Career

+In 2012, she competed at the Summer Olympics.

 Bosetti won the silver medal in the 2014 FIVB Club World Championship after her club lost 0-3 to the Russian Dinamo Kazan in the championship match.

 She played with her national team at the 2014 World Championship.
 There her team ended up in fourth place after losing 2-3 to Brazil the bronze medal match.
 She was selected to play the Italian League All-Star game in 2017.